How to get from Phnom Penh to Siem Reap (and vice versa) in 2026

 Expats in the know—at least the ones who are not prone to car sickness—travel by mini-bus, as the trip is significantly shorter than by bus.
 There are many, many mini bus companies covering this route, but we’ve personally vetted the ones below.

-Larryta Express runs a fleet of 15-passenger Ford Transit Vans twenty(!) times a day in either direction between Siem Reap and Phnom Penh.
+Larryta Express runs a fleet of 15-passenger Ford Transit Vans twenty-one times a day in either direction between Siem Reap and Phnom Penh.
 The buses are new and clean.
 The drivers drive fast, but not terrifyingly, and trip takes a little under 5.5 hours, including two stops.
 Because of the regular departures, you don’t need to purchase tickets more than a day in advance.
-Tickets cost $13.
-The 10 p.m and 11 p.m. departures are on sleeping buses and cost $18.
-Read our full review of Larryta Express.
+Tickets cost $15.50.
+Night-time departures (and a few daytime ones, listed below) are on full-size sleeping buses and cost $18.75.

 → Buy a ticket on Larryta Express now